 PICC stands for 'Peripherally Inserted Central Catheter', and will prevent you from having a needle inserted in a vein each time you need medicine.
 It is usually inserted into a vein in your upper arm, above your elbow.
 Which arm is used depends on your particular situation, but usually the non-dominant arm is used.

-- Secondly the skin in the area where the line will be put in is cleaned with antiseptic solution.
-Then anaesthetic cream or injection is used to dumb the area.
+2. Secondly the skin in the area where the line will be placed is cleaned with an antiseptic solution.
+Anaesthetic cream or injection is used to numb the area.
 When your skin is completely numb, a needle will be put into the vein.